Emperor Zhenzong: Reign

 Emperor Zhenzong's reign was noted for the consolidation of power and the strengthening of the Song Empire.
 The empire prospered, and its military might was further reinforced.
 However, it would also mark the beginning of a foreign policy towards the Khitan-led Liao dynasty in the north that would ultimately result in humiliation.

 In 1004, the Khitans waged war against the Song Empire.
 Emperor Zhenzong, leading his army, struck back at the Khitans.
 Despite initial successes, in 1005, Emperor Zhenzong concluded the Chanyuan Treaty.
 The treaty resulted in over a century of peace, but at the price of the Song Empire agreeing to an inferior position to the Liao Empire, and also agreeing to pay an annual tribute of 100,000 ounces of silver and over 200,000 bolts of silk.
 The admission of inferiority would come to plague the foreign affairs of the Song Empire, while the payments slowly depleted the empire's coffers.

 He was responsible for ordering the shipment of 30,000 bushels of quick-maturing rice seed from the Fujian Province to the lower Yangtze basin in 1011–1012, improving agriculture.

+By the sixth year of the Dazhong Xiangfu period of Emperor Zhenzong (1013), officials were evaluated based on their tax targets.
+These targets varied and were adjusted according to changes in tax revenue.
+Typically, they were set as averages of the highest and lowest collections from three years.

 Emperor Zhenzong stressed the importance of Taoism at his imperial court.
 It was during his reign that the so-called Heavenly Texts, which glorified the Zhao family, were allegedly discovered.
 This was followed up by imperial sacrificial ceremonies carried out at Mount Tai.
 From 1013 to 1015, the emperor issued official decrees deifying the Jade Emperor as the highest ruler of Heaven.

 Champa rice was introduced to China from Champa during Emperor Zhenzong's reign.

+Illness and death

 In 1020, Emperor Zhenzong became affected by an illness which was to cause his death two years later and unable to handle the affairs of state.
 By this time, Zhenzong’s wife Empress Liu was already established as power behind the throne and handled the affairs of state.
 She continued to act unofficially as regent of China for the two remaining years of Zhenzong’s life.

 Zhenzong died in 1022 of his illness.
 He was succeeded by his 6th son, Zhao Zhen who took the throne as Emperor Renzong, but with actual power remaining in the hands of Empress Liu, who became empress dowager.